 Talaromyces marneffei (formerly called Penicillium marneffei) is an opportunistic invader in Southeast Asian patients with AIDS, and cases have been recognized in travelers returning to the US after visiting that region.
 T. marneffei skin lesions may resemble molluscum contagiosum.

 Especially in neutropenic patients, various environmental molds, including species of Fusarium and Scedosporium apiospermum, both of which are becoming more frequent, can cause focal angioinvasive vasculitic lesions mimicking invasive aspergillosis.
-Fusarium sp cause superficial infections (eg, keratitis, onychomycosis) in immunocompetent patients and disseminated infections in severely immunocompromised patients with prolonged, severe neutropenia and/or severe T-cell immunodeficiency.
-Fusarium sp (unlike Aspergilli) may grow in routine blood cultures from patients with disseminated infection.
+Fusarium species cause superficial infections (eg, keratitis, onychomycosis) in immunocompetent patients and disseminated infections in severely immunocompromised patients with prolonged, severe neutropenia and/or severe T-cell immunodeficiency.
+Fusarium species (unlike Aspergilli) may grow in routine blood cultures from patients with disseminated infection.
 Voriconazole is considered the drug of choice for both Fusarium and S. apiospermum.

 Specific diagnosis requires culture and species identification and is crucial because not all of these organisms respond to any single antifungal drug.
-For example, Scedosporium sp are typically resistant to amphotericin B. Optimal regimens of antifungal therapy for each member of this group of fungal opportunists must be defined.
+For example, Scedosporium species are typically resistant to amphotericin B. Optimal regimens of antifungal therapy for each member of this group of fungal opportunists must be defined.